 Edit listing > Settings > Language

 You'll see a single-select list of the five supported languages.
-The currently selected option is the language your AI writing assistants and enrichment tasks use for this listing.
+The currently selected option is the language your AI writing assistants and enrichment tasks use for this property.

-The same section has a Re-detect from listing content button that runs language detection over your title, tagline, description, and details markdown and updates the setting accordingly.
-Use this if you've rewritten major sections of the listing in a different language and want Haven AI to follow.
+The same section has a Re-detect from property content button that runs language detection over your title, tagline, description, and details markdown and updates the setting accordingly.
+Use this if you've rewritten major sections of the property in a different language and want Haven AI to follow.

-Landing pages have their own language setting that controls the AI assistants for the page name, tagline, description, the SEO meta description, and the smart property cluster names you see when grouping listings.
+Multi-unit sites have their own language setting that controls the AI assistants for the page name, tagline, description, the SEO meta description, and the smart property cluster names you see when grouping properties.

-When a landing page is created from a set of attached listings, Haven infers its language from the most common language across those member listings.
-If the listings are split, the most common one wins; ties resolve to the first listing in member order.
-We deliberately do not recompute this whenever you add or remove a member listing — that would surprise you mid-edit.
+When a multi-unit site is created from a set of attached properties, Haven infers its language from the most common language across those member properties.
+If the properties are split, the most common one wins; ties resolve to the first property in member order.
+We deliberately do not recompute this whenever you add or remove a member property — that would surprise you mid-edit.
 The Settings panel includes a Re-infer from properties button if you want to refresh it explicitly.

-Setting a non-English language conditions every AI prompt Haven sends on this listing's behalf.
+Setting a non-English language conditions every AI prompt Haven sends on this property's behalf.
 That includes:

 The language setting only affects future AI generation.
 It deliberately does not: